websitehttps://users.oden.utexas.edu/~omar/

 Professor Mechanical Engineering

-Dr. Omar Ghattas is a Professor of Geological Sciences and Mechanical Engineering at The University of Texas at Austin.
-He is also the Director of the Center for Computational Geosciences and Optimization in the Oden Institute for Computational Engineering and Sciences and holds the John A. and Katherine G. Jackson Chair in Computational Geosciences.
-He is a member of the faculty in the Computational Science, Engineering, and Mathematics (CSEM) interdisciplinary PhD program in the Oden Institute, and holds courtesy appointments in Computer Science and Biomedical Engineering.
+Dr. Omar Ghattas is Professor of Mechanical Engineering at The University of Texas at Austin and holds the Ernest and Virginia Cockrell Chair in Engineering.
+He is also the Director of the OPTIMUS (OPTimization, Inverse problems, Machine learning, and Uncertainty for complex Systems) Center in the Oden Institute for Computational Engineering and Sciences.
+He is a member of the faculty in the Computational Science, Engineering, and Mathematics (CSEM) interdisciplinary PhD program in the Oden Institute, and holds courtesy appoinements in Geological Sciences, Computer Science, and Biomedical Engineering.
 Before moving to UT Austin in 2005, he spent 16 years on the faculty of Carnegie Mellon University.
-He holds BSE (civil and environmental engineering) and MS and PhD (computational mechanics) degrees from Duke University.
-With collaborators, he received the ACM Gordon Bell Prize in 2003 (for Special Achievement) and again in 2015 (for Scalability), and was a finalist for the 2008, 2010, and 2012 Bell Prizes.
-He received the 2019 SIAM Computational Science & Engineering Best Paper Prize, and the 2019 SIAM Geosciences Career Prize.
-He is a Fellow of the Society for Industrial and Applied Mathematics (SIAM).